 The 718, on the other hand, can quickly deploy its outriggers for a stable platform, remove trees safely, and transition into a new location in a matter of minutes.
 This can be especially beneficial in applications where multiple large tree removals are required such as in parks, golf courses, or commercial building complexes.

-Here is a snapshot of Mayer Tree Service taking down trees in a commercial parking lot.
+Mayer Tree Service makes easy work of removing trees in a commercial parking lot.

-Production can increase by five to ten times existing rates, especially when you consider eliminating the time-consuming task of setting up a conventional crane.
+Production can increase by 5-10x existing rates, especially when you consider eliminating the time-consuming task of setting up a conventional crane.

 Instead of performing the one operation of a crane - lowering cut timber to the ground, the 718 allows operators to perform multiple tasks at each site by switching between attachments from a cutting shear to a grab saw to a collection device, and many more.